 Joe's a car salesman with a problem.
 He has two days to sell 12 cars or he loses his job.
 This would be a difficult task at the best of times but Joe has to contend with his girlfriends (...
 See full summary »

 In 1944 Poland, a Jewish shop keeper named Jakob is summoned to ghetto headquarters after being caught out near curfew.
 While waiting for the German Kommondant, Jakob overhears a German ...
 See full summary »

 Armand Goldman owns a popular drag nightclub in South Miami Beach.
-His long-time lover Albert stars there as Starina.
-"Their" son Val (actually Armand's by his one heterosexual fling, twenty years before) comes home to announce his engagement to Barbara Keely, daughter of Kevin Keely, US Senator, and vice president of the Committee for Moral Order.
-The Senator and family descend upon South Beach to meet Val and his father and "mother..." and what ensues is comic chaos.
+His long-time lover, Albert, stars there as Starina.
+"Their" son Val (actually Armand's by his one heterosexual fling, twenty years before) comes home to announce his engagement to Barbara Keeley, daughter of Kevin Keeley, US Senator, and co-founder of the Committee for Moral Order.
+The Senator and family descend upon South Beach to meet Val, his father and "mother."
+What ensues is comic chaos.
 Written by

 Randy Goldberg <firstname.lastname@example.org>

 54 of 68 people found this review helpful.